testing-library/react-testing-library/README.md

 ## Installation

-This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`:
+This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`.
+Starting from RTL version 16, you'll also need to install `@testing-library/dom`:

 ```
-npm install --save-dev @testing-library/react
+npm install --save-dev @testing-library/react @testing-library/dom
 ```

 or